AAleka/AAleka/README.md

 ### :man_technologist: About Me :

 I am a Computer Vision and Deep Learning researcher working and studying in Turkey.
 I am currently learning software development on Windows and Linux with C++, Python, Qt and SQL.
-I am a fan of open-source.
-I learned a lot thanks to it.
+I am a fan of open-source, I learned a lot thanks to it.
 So, those interested in computer vision, deep learning and software development feel free to follow.

 <div id="header" align="center">